 Welcome to Cigars 101.
 Class is in session.
 We will be using this as a way to help out our newer BOTL & SOTL (Brothers/Sisters of the leaf).
 Maybe even some of our seasoned veterans will find a nugget of wisdom that they’ll benefit from.
 In this post, I’ll be covering some bare basics on how to get the ball rolling.
-Keep checking back and I’ll drop some more 101 knowledge on you over the coming weeks and months.

-Step one: Cutting and Lighting
+Step Two: Cutting & Lighting Your Cigar

 Cheers and long ashes!!